Warri Delta, Nigeria Travel Guide

 Mainly limited to hotel bars, specific nightclubs, and street food vendors (suya places) operating into the late hours.
 Always prioritize safety.

-Warri's markets and shops have a varied range of goods, from traditional crafts to modern retail.
+Warri's markets and shops have a varied range of products, from traditional artisanal goods to modern retail.

-Local fabrics (wax prints, tie-dye), carved wooden items, beads, local pottery, art pieces, and specialty food items are excellent mementos.
+Local fabrics (wax prints, tie-dye), carved wooden items, beads, local pottery, art pieces, and niche food items are excellent mementos.

-Delta Mall (Shoprite Warri) has modern retail stores, supermarkets, and a selection of local and several global brands.
+Delta Mall (Shoprite Warri) has modern retail stores, supermarkets, and a range of local and several global brands.
 True luxury boutique shopping is limited.

 For a broader selection of curated local crafts or fashion, consider international online retailers that source from Nigeria.